Highly Trained and Experienced Pediatric Staff

 - We offer a heart failure/transplantation team to assess and treat children with heart failure.

 - Alternatives to pediatric heart transplants, such as a mechanical heart, may offer lifesaving treatment or act as a bridge to heart transplantation.

 Hybrid Pediatric Catheterization Laboratory

 Children with complex congenital heart defects may need more than one procedure to correct their defects.
 Traditionally, those surgeries were performed separately.
 This innovative facility, however, allows a cardiologist and surgeon to work together.
 These combined, or hybrid procedures decrease down time, anesthesia use and patient recovery time.
 Its advanced imaging technology also makes a safer environment for both the patient and staff because it significantly reduces radiation output.
 Cleveland Clinic Children's is one of the few hospitals in the country to offer this state-of-the-art laboratory.

-Cardiology & Heart Surgery is consistently ranked nationally in U.S.News & World Report's “Best Children’s Hospitals.”
+Cardiology & Heart Surgery was nationally ranked in U.S.News & World Report's 2016-17 edition of “Best Children’s Hospitals.”
 More specialists were named “Best Doctors in America” by their peers than any other cardiac care program in the region.